 There are several nutrients that help maintain healthy blood sugar levels.
 These include chromium, biotin and alpha lipoic acid.
 Other nutrients involved in carbohydrate metabolism include vitamins B1.
 B2, B3, B5, B6, B12, magnesium, manganese and zinc.

-Ginger is a traditional remedy for morning sickness and has been shown in several studies to be effective.
+Ginger is a traditional remedy for morning sickness and has been shown in several studies to be effective at a dose of at least 1000mg daily.
+Prenatal Trimester One with Ginger contains 1300mg in a daily dose.

 Due to its blood-thinning activity, you should be cautious when taking ginger with other blood-thinning medication such as aspirin or supplements such as fish oils and CoQ10.